 Under the terms of the Investment Advisory Agreement, the Company will pay the Adviser a base management fee and may also pay to it certain incentive fees.
 The cost of both the management fee and the incentive fee will ultimately be borne by the Company's shareholders.
 On February 27, 2019, the Board held an in-person meeting to consider and approve the continuation of the Original Investment Advisory Agreement.
 The Board was provided the information it required to consider the Original Investment Advisory Agreement and the Board, including a majority of the independent directors, determined that the Company should enter into the Investment Advisory Agreement which amended and restated the Original Investment Advisory Agreement and reduced the management fees and incentive fees that the Company will pay the Adviser following an Exchange Listing.
-The Company and the Adviser entered into the Investment Advisory Agreement.
+The Company and the Adviser entered into the Investment Advisory Agreement on February 27, 2019.
+Other than the reduction of such fees following an Exchange Listing, no changes were made to the Original Investment Advisory Agreement.